Letters-B-L-O-G-on-little-wooden-dice-beside-pad-of-green-paper

 • A sign-up for a free offer or discount

-• A signpost link to a sales page on your website.
+• A link to a landing page/sales page on your website.

-Continually creating and publishing content for your target market can be a valuable learning experience.
+Continually creating and publishing content can be a valuable learning experience.

-Understanding what you did right and wrong will help you to continually improve and refine the content you’re putting out there.
+Understanding what you’re doing right and wrong will help you to continually improve and refine the content you’re putting out there.

 Understanding what your audience wants and needs to hear from you is key to making sure you’re creating content that delivers — for them and for you.
-Because content that satisfies their needs is more likely to convert them into customers.
+Because content that satisfies their needs is, ultimately, more likely to convert them into customers.

 Good content should: